-E.coli samples analyzed by Colilert-18 or SM 9223-B should always be processed as soon as possible and within 8 hours.
-When transport conditions necessitate delays in delivery longer than 6 hours, the holding time may be extended and samples must be processed as soon as possible and within 24 6 hours.
+6 E.coli samples analyzed by Colilert-18 or SM 9223-B should always be processed as soon as possible and within 8 hours.
+When transport conditions necessitate delays in delivery longer than 6 hours, the holding time may be extended and samples must be processed as soon as possible and within 24 hours.
 Actual holding time will be reported under STORET # 31704 only for those samples that exceed the 8 hour holding time.

-7 SPL uses EPA Method 445 for the analysis of Chlorophyll A and Pheophytin.
-8 The SPL laboratory will be the primary laboratory used for analysis of COD.
-References for Table A7:
+The LCRA ELS & SPL use EPA Method 445 for the analysis of Chlorophyll A and Pheophytin

+References for Table A7.1:

-- United States Environmental Protection Agency (USEPA) "Methods for Chemical Analysis of Water and Wastes," Manual #EPA-600/4-79-020 - American Public Health Association (APHA), American Water Works Association (AWWA), and Water Environment Federation (WEF), "Standard Methods for the Examination of Water and Wastewater," 23rd Edition, 2017 - TCEQ SOP V1 TCEQ SWQM Procedures, Volume 1: Physical and Chemical Monitoring Methods for Water, Sediment, and Tissue, August 2012 or subsequent editions (RG-415)
+United States Environmental Protection Agency (USEPA) "Methods for Chemical Analysis of Water and Wastes," Manual #EPA-600/4-79-020

+American Public Health Association (APHA), American Water Works Association (AWWA), and Water Environment Federation (WEF), "Standard Methods for the Examination of Water and Wastewater," 20th Edition, 1998

+TCEQ SOP, V1 - TCEQ SWQM Procedures, Volume 1: Physical and Chemical Monitoring Methods for Water, Sediment, and Tissue, June 2008 or subsequent editions (RG-415) TCEO SWQM Procedures, Volume 2: Methods for Collecting and Analyzing Piological Assemblage and Habitat Data.
+May 2014 or